eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

 **Cons:**

-- forces lightweight markup
-  - if the idea is that you can bring your own editor
-  - you pretty much need something like markdown
-  - this may be a pro
 - visibility
   - auth for git repos is repo-wide
   - you can either view the entire repo, or none of it